Room For Change

 We’re actively looking for more ways to get rid of our blind spots, and to make Mediocre the best workplace it can be, for everyone.
 We’ll continue to share our initiatives over time, here’s an overview from the past few months:

 We will always need to improve.
-We are hungry for constructive feedback and advice.
+We are hungry for constructive feedback and advice (in everything, including equity).
 Comment or DM on Instagram.
 Send us an email.
 This conversation is far bigger than us, but we want to be a part of it.